What is Android Auto? The best of your phone in the car

-Yes, wireless Android Auto is a thing now.
-Compatible stereos employ a built-in Wi-Fi® network in combination with Bluetooth to communicate with your phone.
+Wireless Android Auto adds yet another level of convenience to your travels.
+Compatible stereos employ a built-in Wi-Fi® network in conjunction with Bluetooth to communicate with your phone.
 After the initial setup and pairing with your phone, you'll be able to launch Android Auto on the stereo without touching your phone as soon as you get into your vehicle.

 Not only does wireless Android Auto save you the hassle of having to plug in your phone whenever you get into the vehicle, it also works great for fans of wireless charging in the vehicle, as they can set their phone down and leave it alone to charge as they travel.